How To Make A Card

 Tips For Making Gift Cards

-Ok, I'm going to draw something on the card so I think about the person it is meant for and I want to draw something of interest to that person.
+Ok, now I think about the person the gift is meant for and I want to draw something of interest to that person.

 If you are a beginner artist, you need to compromise here and think of something that is simple enough for you to draw successfully and preferably something that suits the recipient.
-You also need to have an interest in the subject otherwise you will never complete the drawing or the card.
+You also need to have an interest in the subject otherwise you will be reluctant to complete it.

 Gateway